AlphaCharlie 3 months ago

 JSON with functions as the high level format and JSON as the low level format is the way to go.
 Examples include Nix and Jsonnet.
 They're much nicer to deal with and less error prone.

-zombot a day ago
+zombot 3 months ago

 > # Anyone wondering why their first seven Kubernetes clusters deploy just fine, and the eighth fails?